And While We Were Here

 And While We Were Here is a 2012 American romantic drama film written and directed by Kat Coiro and starring Kate Bosworth, Jamie Blackley and Iddo Goldberg.
 It was filmed on the island of Ischia.
 The film premiered at the 2012 Tribeca Film Festival and showed at the Locarno Film Festival.
-It released to Ultra VOD on August 13, 2012, and to theatres on September 13, 2013.
+It released to Ultra VOD on August 13, 2012, and to theaters on September 13, 2013.

 Plot

 Jane and her husband, Leonard, travel to Naples, where Leonard has been hired to teach and perform with his instrument of choice, the viola.
 Jane and Leonard have a strained marriage, with Leonard, in Jane's belief, not being a supportive or caring husband.
 Jane is writing a sort of memoir about her grandmother's experiences in the world wars while her husband is at work.
 Jane visits the island of Ischia to avoid the isolation she faces alone in the couple's hotel room.
 While out on a walk, she meets the young and outgoing nineteen-year-old Caleb, with whom she strikes up an acquaintance.
 The two spend the afternoon together and share a dinner later that night.
 Caleb and Jane run away from the restaurant without paying making Jane feel alive, before Caleb confessing to her that he paid the bill when he went to the bathroom.
 Caleb asks for Jane's phone number but she refuses and catches a ferry back to her hotel room.

 The following day Jane and Leonard share a lunch in which further strain is shown, with Leonard not understanding why Jane has such a fascination with and envy of the life of a 'young, care-free' teenager.
 As she is saying this, Caleb suddenly arrives at the restaurant and sits with the couple at Jane's invitation.
 Leonard shows signs of suspicion of the two and promptly asks for the check.
 The three walk towards Leonard's work and Caleb leaves them but not before writing his address on Jane's hand despite Leonard pointing out that he has a piece of paper.
 Jane and Leonard say goodbye to each other and Jane walks away and runs into Caleb again.
 Jane asks Caleb if he is following her to which he asks whether that would be weird.
 The two walk together and Caleb confesses to Jane that he couldn't sleep after meeting her and actually planned to bump into her so he could see her again.
 The two share a passionate kiss.
 However Jane soon pulls away and questions Caleb's motives before leaving and telling him not to follow her.
 Jane goes home to have a shower but writes down Caleb's address in her notebook so she doesn't lose it when it washes off.